Having a Party (Sam Cooke song)

 "Having a Party" is a song by American singer-songwriter Sam Cooke, released on May 8, 1962, by RCA Victor.
 Produced by Hugo & Luigi and arranged and conducted by René Hall, the song was the A-side to "Bring It On Home to Me".
-The song peaked at number four on Billboard Hot R&B Sides chart, and also charted at number 17 on the Billboard Hot 100.
+The song peaked at number four on the US Billboard Hot R&B Sides chart, and also charted at number 17 on the Billboard Hot 100.